nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 It appears that the first byte specifies how many subsequent bytes are literal values.
 Bytes 1–3 are  literal pixel values, followed by a sequence of back-reference bytes and then more literals.
 My hypothesis of a custom RLE compression start gaining traction.

-Below is a cleaner, more concise version of the post, ready to drop into a Hugo `*.md` file.
-I fixed typos, tightened wording, and used fenced code-blocks so the hex snippets render nicely.

 ## Decoding the `.gnd` Files

 After some byte-tweaking I reached four conclusions about the compression format: